 Conclusion: The aircraft is subject to use tax based on the combined state and local use tax rate for Bremerton.
-Although John used the aircraft in Pullman, the use was merely transitory and insufficient to establish first taxable use in that location for purposes of the local portion of the use tax.
+Although John fueled the aircraft in Pullman, the use was insufficient to establish first taxable use in that location for purposes of the local portion of the use tax.